-I can either work from reference photographs provided (if they are of sufficient quality), or we can arrange a photo session at your/their home or at Mill House in Highcliffe.
+I can work from reference photographs provided by you (if they are of sufficient quality).
+If this is not possible, we can discuss a photo session at your/their home or at the studio.
 A photo session is an ideal opportunity to get to know the someone’s personality and expressions and discuss what kind of portrait is preferred and how they would like to be painted.
 This part of the process is important and gives an opportunity of reviewing photographs, lighting and choosing the composition.
 The painting can then be undertaken using the chosen reference photos.
-However, additional travelling expenses may be applicable depending on distance.
+However, additional time and travelling expenses may be applicable depending on distance.

 REFERENCE PHOTOS

-If I am undertaking a portrait completely from a photograph, the quality of the painting will depend largely on the quality of the reference photo.
+If I am undertaking a portrait completely from a photograph, we can discuss your preferences by telephone.
+The quality of the painting will depend largely on the quality of the reference photo.
 If you are providing the photograph, good resolution and lighting are particularly important.
 Basically, if I can’t see it, I can’t paint it.

 Ideally, the photo will be crisp and in good focus, taken in natural daylight without a flash and with the light source above and slightly to the side/front of your loved one so that their eyes are not in shadow.
 If taken outside, it’s better to avoid direct sunlight and look for a balance of light and shadow.